 Project ADAM® (Automated Defibrillators in Adam's Memory) is a national, non-profit organization committed to saving lives through advocacy, education, preparedness and collaboration to prevent sudden cardiac death.
-Focused prevention training and education ensures schools and communities are not only equipped, but also trained in prevention of sudden cardiac death.
+Focused prevention training and education ensure schools and communities are equipped and trained to prevent sudden cardiac death.

 Project ADAM began in 1999 after a series of sudden deaths among high school athletes in Wisconsin and Georgia.
 Many of these deaths appeared to be due to ventricular fibrillation – heart arrest caused by abnormal, sustained electrical stimulation of the heart muscle.
 Project ADAM began after Adam Lemel, a 17-year-old Whitefish Bay, WI, high school student, collapsed and died while playing basketball.
 Adam's parents, Patty Lemel-Clanton and Joe Lemel collaborated with Children's Hospital of Wisconsin and the Herma Heart Center to create this program in Adam's memory.

 The Arkansas Children’s Heart Institute is more than a regional destination.
 We are a nationally ranked leader for specialized pediatric care.Learn more about Arkansas Children's Heart Institute